deadlyjack/html-tag-js/README.md

 # html-element-js

-**NOTE:** Please no install this library for prduction because this library is very unstable.
+**NOTE:** Please do not install this library for prduction because this library is very unstable.

 A simple library for creating and manipulating DOM using JavaScript DOM api.
 See [demo](https://deadlyjack.github.io/html-element-js/build/)